tankist256/course-work/README.md

 ### Cli input - 29.10
 ### Makefiles - 5.10

-libs that we will use:
+# Libraries that we will use:

 ### stdlib
 ### stdio
 ### math